PLC Modbus Communication Protocols also Fight the COVID-19

 Coronavirus has been living with us for the last six months and still has time left, so every little step to overcome it counts.
 This is where Modbus communication protocols take over control and helps us humans to make data travel around the world.

-There are two main Modbus protocols and both play an important role in the ¡data transfering work, furthermore, they work together.
+There are two main Modbus protocols and both play an important role in the ¡data transferring work, furthermore, they work together.
 These communication protocols are included in our Arduino automation based industrial controllers and they work with Ethernet, a connection that our industrial PLC automation devices also have.

 The benefits of using these two Modbus protocols are: